Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 **Range:** 6 tiles

-**Targets:** Multi-target
+**Targets:** Single-target

 **Attack:** Prowess

-**Duration:** Until the end of your next turn
+**Duration:** Instant

 </div>

-A tiny tornado forms, wreaking small-scale devastation.
-Select a tile within range and create a 1-tile radius tornado centered on the chosen tile.
-Whenever a creature starts their turn in the tornado or enters it for the first time on their turn, make a Prowess attack against them.
-If you hit, apply one stack of aloft to them.
+As you pray terrifying tendrils of plant matter grow from the ground, clutching at your enemies.
+Make an Agility attack against a creature of your choice within range.
+If you hit, deal 1d4 + Presence primal damage and apply one stack of rooted.

-### Wrath of the Cyclone - Miracle
+### Wrath of the Nature - Miracle

 <div class="tight">